insin/DOMBuilder/docs/index.rst

 Event handlers can be specified by supplying an event name as one of the element's attributes and an event handling function as the corresponding value.
-Any of the `events which have jQuery shortcut methods`_ can be registered in this manner.
-These are:
+Any of the following events can be registered in this manner:

 +----------------------------------------------------------------------+
 | Event names                                                          |